Note: While some characters are semi-inspired by real people, this story is fiction.

 “See!”
 Chocolate said, holding up a high five.
 Blonde Amy smiled and dapped his hand lightly.

 “No way.”
 Steven Black shook his head.
 “Girls wouldn’t even like driving a Jag, you ever driven a Jag before?
 It’s clunky.
 If she’s a lawyer type, she’s driving the Merc.
 Mercs are easy to drive, like you’re playing Playstation.
 That’s also probably why she’d have three of them.
-You know, girls always buy lots of the same shoe.
-So probably buy lots of the same car too.
+You know?
+It’s like when you look in a girl’s closet, and she’s got five pairs of the same shoe, just different colours.
+So they probably buy their cars the same way too.
 Think about it…if you could buy three sports cars, are you going to buy three of the same car?
 That’s a chick move, bro.”

 “That’s what I’m saying!”
 I held out my fist, and Steven bumped it.